 The ALA Policy Corps aims to expand our ability to advocate on key policy issues on behalf of the library community.
+The Corps builds on the Policy Revolution!
+Initiative and was launched in partnership with 2017-18 ALA President Jim Neal.
+A collaboration of the American Association of School Librarians, Association of College & Research Libraries, Public Library Association, United for Libraries and the ALA Washington Office, the Policy Corps is governed by a representative Working Group.
 Participants in the Corps focus on issues for which deep and sustained knowledge are necessary to advance ALA policy goals and library values among policymakers.

 2018 ALA POLICY CORPS MEMBERS

 Associate Prof., School Library Media, Montana State University

 Collection & Organizational Data Analysis Librarian, Northwestern University Libraries

 Senior Librarian/Manager, Systemwide Teen Services, Los Angeles Public Library